Sady-GuzmanT/Sady-GuzmanT/README.md

 - 👋 Hi, I’m @MatiasRGT
-- 👀 I’m interested in Cats
+- 👀 I’m interested in da money and Cats
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning C ~ 3 months
 - 📫 How to reach me: #2570 Discord
 - 👹 All of my repositories are private